dmgudeman/zelp/README.md

 The app allows the user to find businesses through an advanced search implementation.
-The application utilizes a Rails backend with React frontend.
+The application utilizes a Rails backend with React frontend written in Typescript.
 The styling is css and html.
-I avoided using libraries to facilitate developing a better grounding in these areas.
-This app took about 100hrs to make.
-I focussed efforts on the searching functionality.
 The search function is tripartite.
 It takes in search constraints from pre-determined categories, the title of the business and also any part of the address.
 So a person if could remember that he/she saw a lumbar yard on Lake street, the could use the 'Lumber' category and 'Lake' in the address and 'The Home Depot' on Lake street is yielded.

+I wrote a large part of the app in Javascript prior to converting to Typescript.
+The static typing of typescript allowed me to identify issues that were not identified before such as the rating for the business was not being updated.
+In general it made me disciplined about thinking what for the data was in all aspects of the codebase.
+I rewrote the redux store with Redux Toolkit and the proved to be insctructive of the advanced abstraction of the action creators that the library provides.

 This is a full CRUD app with capabilities to read, write, update and delete reviews.
-The reviews can have custom images of your choice attached.
+Authorization is implemented with user feedback The reviews can have custom images of your choice attached.
 This functionality utilizes the AWS S3 service to store uploaded images.
 The reviews, including the attached photos may be updated or deleted by the user who authored them.
 The reviews for the business can be seen by anyone who is signed in.

+Custom modals controlled through redux are used for Login, Signup, review create, review edit and review show.

+The rails backend was very nice to use and when I needed to change the shape of the database, even late in implementation was made very facile with rails migrations.
+JBuilder allowed the shape of the data being sent to the front end to be malleable.
+The handoff of data between the frontend and backend is another area that the discipline of Typescript is welcomed.

 Full user authorization functionality, with communication to the user of missing data, is implemented.
 The Demo User button is to facilitate showing the site.